 78. Michael Jordan, Co Rentmeester, 1984.

-Special issue of LIFE magazine was devoted to the 1984 Summer Olympics, and Rentmeester took photoshoot with young sports stars, among which was Michael Jordan.
+LIFE magazine’s special issue was devoted to the 1984 Summer Olympics, and Rentmeester took photoshoot with young sports stars, among which was Michael Jordan.
 The idea of image was how human strength could overcome gravity and fly up in the air to the goal.

 The pose of a basketball player in the leap was staged by the photographer and became iconic.
 Ballet “grand jetés” in Jordan’s interpretation looks dynamic and easy to do, but the sport’s history cannot be imagined without this photo.